ZipCPU/wb2axip/README.md

 Since the initial build of the core, I've added the [WB to AXI lite](rtl/wbm2axilite.v) bridge.
-This is also a pipelined bridge, and like the original one it is also formally verified.
+This is also a pipelined bridge, and like the original one it has also been formally verified.

 # AXI to Wishbone conversion